-Why not try locating one of the coolest constellations up there?
-The constellation Hercules the Kneeling Giant can be seen ascending in the east-northeast on these spring evenings.
-The chart at the top of this post shows the sky for around 9 to 10 p.m. local time, when all of these objects are well up in the northeastern to eastern sky.
+Use two bright stars to find constellation Hercules.
+The chart at the top of this post shows the sky for around 9 to 10 p.m. local time, when the constellation Hercules, and the two bright stars so essential for finding it, are well up in the northeastern to eastern sky.

 Also, the Keystone in Hercules can help you find the most fascinating telescopic object within the boundaries of this constellation.
-This object is a globular star cluster.
-Known to stargazers as M13 or the Great Cluster in Hercules, it’s barely visible the eye alone in the darkest of skies.
+This object is a globular star cluster known to stargazers as M13 or the Great Cluster in Hercules.
+It’s barely visible the eye alone in the darkest of skies.

 Binoculars show M13 as a nebulous star-like patch of light.
 And telescopes show stars both on the periphery of the cluster and toward its center.

 This beautiful object is one of the galaxy’s oldest inhabitants.
 It’s a tightly packed spherical collection of about one million stars.

 Bottom line: Use the brilliant stars Arcturus and Vega to find the constellation Hercules tonight!
 Plus keep watching for meteors in the annual Lyrid shower.
 Moonlight will interfere in the early morning hours, but even one bright meteor streaking along in bright moonlight is a treat.